Gretchen Albrecht: Awards and recognitions

 Albrecht was appointed a Companion of the New Zealand Order of Merit, for services to painting, in the 2000 Queen's Birthday Honours.

-In 2007 Albrecht received a donation from the Arts Foundation of New Zealand Award for Patronage recipient Dame Jenny Gibbs.
+In 2007 Albrecht received a donation from the Arts Foundation of New Zealand Award for Patronage recipient Jenny Gibbs.

 Collections

 Albrecht's work is held in all major New Zealand public gallery collections, including the Auckland Art Gallery, the University of Auckland, Victoria University of Wellington, Sarjeant Gallery, Waikato Museum, and the Museum of New Zealand Te Papa Tongarewa.